Apple Watch Series 3 lets you make calls without your iPhone – Which? News

 Apple Watch Series 3 – key features

 Design – Apple has gone for the ‘if it ain’t broke, don’t fix it’ approach to the Watch Series 3 design.
-It looks largely the same as previous iterations with a rectangular watch face and bezel, and we suspect it will be offered in the normal 38mm and 42mm screen sizes (although this hasn’t been confirmed).
+It looks largely the same as previous iterations with a rectangular watch face and bezel, and we suspect it will be offered in the normal 38mm and 42mm screen sizes (although that hasn’t been confirmed).
 The LTE version will have a red accent on the watch dial.

 There are a few new finishes and bands to pick from, including gold aluminium and grey ceramic-finish bezels.
 There will be a new sport loop band too.
 As with previous models, there’s the usual Nike and Hermes design pairings.

-There was no word on the resolution of the display on the Watch Series 3, but if the Watch Series 2 is anything to go by the display will be of a high resolution with good clarity and responsiveness.
-We’ll check this out in our test labs as soon as we can.
+No word came on the resolution of the display on the Watch Series 3.
+If the Watch Series 2 is anything to go by, the display will be of a high resolution with good clarity and responsiveness.
+We’ll check this out in our Test Labs as soon as we can.

 Processor – the Apple Watch Series 3 has a new dual-core S3 processor, which Apple says should make it up to 70% faster than the previous iterations.
-We’ll put this to the test when we get it to our test labs.
-The zippier processor is powerful enough to fully support Siri, so you can ask her questions and she can speak the answer to you.
+We’ll put this to the test when we get it to our Test Labs.
+The zippier processor is powerful enough to fully support Siri, so you can ask the voice assistant questions and it can recite the answer to you.

-LTE – it’s not unsurprising given the leaks late last week that the Apple Watch Series 3 has built-in LTE, which means it has cellular connectivity independently of your iPhone.
-This is the most exciting new feature on a watch that otherwise looks largely similar, and one that people have been wanting for some time – it means you can use your watch to stay connected even when you don’t have your phone with you.
+LTE – recent leaks were correct in saying the Apple Watch Series 3 would have built-in LTE, which means it has cellular connectivity independent of your iPhone.
+This is the most exciting new feature on a watch that otherwise looks largely similar to what came before, and one that people have been wanting for some time – it means you can use your watch to stay connected even when you don’t have your phone with you.

-We now know how exactly this will work.
-The LTE version of the Watch Series 3 will come with a built-in electronic Sim card that’s even smaller than a nano Sim and will have the same phone number as your paired iPhone.
+We now know exactly how this will work.
+The LTE version of the Watch Series 3 will come with a built-in electronic Sim card that’s even smaller than a nano Sim, and will have the same phone number as your paired iPhone.
 Cleverly, the display works as the antenna to pick up the signal for you to make and receive calls, and send messages or other notifications, even while unpaired from your iPhone.
 You’ll also be able to use maps and location tracking via Find My Friends, which will switch over to your watch.

 Apple has also added Apple Music to the Series 3, so you can stream songs or radio stations via your AirPods while out and about without your iPhone.